This post may contain affiliate links. Please read my disclosure for more info.

 How do you sustain organization?

-Yes lovelies, it’s a challenge staying organized.
+Yes, it is a challenge staying organized.
 You pick something up, drop it off in another place and there it sits.
 Out of space, out of time and in the back of your mind causing chaos.
 You walk by it and know it’s in the wrong space and yet, you don’t take the time to put it back.
 Sustaining organization is key to keeping things simple in life.
 A quick 10 minutes every day will keep your life less chaotic.

-No organizing book wouldn’t be complete without a few words on keeping all your ish organized.
+No organizing book wouldn’t be complete without a few words on keeping all your stuff organized.
 Jane offers some unique tips on keeping everything organized for good.
 I love her tip for storing out of season items and keeping a consignment bin.

 All in all, there are some great tips, tricks and life experiences shared in Organizing For Your Lifestyle.
 Understanding why you want to organize should be at the top of your list, and I like the fact that Jane puts it front and centre.
 Jane’s practical advice will help you get organized and stay organized for good.
 I’m looking forward to more from Jane – I would love to see a book from Jane showcasing her closet design skills.